MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-known-issues.md

 - **Issue:** After successfully seeing the toggle and installing the new Teams, a user switches to a different tenant that doesn't have new Teams enabled.
 The user can't sign back into their home tenant.</br>
   **Workaround**: Uninstall the new Teams and reinstall.

 - **Issue:** When you open an app, you may see a banner saying you're signed in to that app and Teams with different accounts.
-For example, if you go to the Approvals app, the banner will read: "There’s a small chance you’re signed in to Approvals and Teams with different accounts."</br>
+For example, if you go to the Approvals app, the banner reads: "There’s a small chance you’re signed in to Approvals and Teams with different accounts."</br>
   **Workaround**: If you sign out and back in, the banner shouldn't appear anymore.
 [Learn more about this issue](https://support.microsoft.com/en-us/office/troubleshooting-sign-in-to-apps-in-teams-943e9035-6225-4b23-b902-e0118cec7841).

 - **Issue:** New tenant invitations may not appear or get updated for 24 hours.</br>